 “Breath thru yer nose, pussy,” I mock him.

 Following my instructions, he soon relaxes and is taking me all the way down, then getting a breath as I pulls back off.
 He keeps pulling me down his throat.
 Suddenly I lose my control.
 I spurt deep inside him, holding his head down so he takes it all.
 His gagging excites me more.
 I keep cumming, fifteen, twenty times.
 He is sputtering, with cum flying out his nose and mouth and tears out his eyes.
 Afterward he looks so sad.
 I kiss both his eyes.
 He turns away from me.
 Then crying out, he turns back and hugs me so tightly I finally have to hug him back.
 He relaxes.

 “Why’s it so hard.
 I loves ya.
 I wants ya.
 Ain’t it enuff?”

-I keep kissing his eyes, while he passively lets me hold him.
-I’m harder than ever.
+I keep kissing his eyes, while he passively let me hold him.
+I am harder than ever.
 I French him deeply and long.
-He sits on my lap, as we keep kissing.
-My gut wants to push against him.
-He’s bouncing on my lap when he cums again, short bursts that splatter onto my face and chest while his butt clenches over and over.
-Finally, he is done.
-He relaxes.
-I just slide against him, his body is as loose as rubber.
-I cum instantly, firing three then another burst across his chest
+He sits on my lap, positioning his ass on top of my straining dick.
+We kept kissing as he lowers himself onto my dick, his ass spasming with rapid contractions.
+My gut wants to push fully into him.
+He is bouncing on the tip of my dick when he cums again, short bursts that splattered onto my face and chest while his ass clenches over and over.
+Finally he is done.
+His butt relaxes.
+I just slid into him, all the way to my pubes, his body flexible as rubber.
+I cum instantly, firing three then another burst into the depths of his anal canal.

 “Oh, that feels so good,” he moans.

-As I finish, he rotates into my arms and falls asleep.
+I slide out as he rotates into my arms and falls asleep.
 I lay back, holding him tight.